sanity-io/sanity-plugin-transifex/README.md

 ### Document level translations

-Since we often find users want to use the [Document internationalization plugin](https://www.sanity.io/plugins/document-internationalization) if they're using document-level translations, we assume that any documents you want in different languages will follow the pattern `{id-of-base-language-document}__i18n_{locale}`
+Since we often find users want to use the [Document internationalization plugin](https://www.sanity.io/plugins/document-internationalization) if they're using document-level translations, we assume that any documents you want in different languages will be present in a `translation.metadata` document.

+_Important_: The above is true if you are using the Document Internationalization Plugin at version 2 or above.
+If you are using version 1 please use the `legacyDocumentLevelConfig` configuration exported from this plugin.
+This configuration assumes your translations follow the pattern `{id-of-base-language-document}__i18n_{locale}`

 ### Final note